asantos00/website/content/blog/mistakes-react-redux/mistakes-react-redux.md

 ```

-Your components depend now on an abstraction, making it much easier to change without breaking whatever is using it.
+Your components depend now on an abstraction, making it much easier to change in future without breaking anything.

 ## Bonus - Lifting all the state up

 We've probably seen that too, store every single piece of state in redux store.

-Leading to a lot of store updates and a lot of data made globally that in reality is only being accessed locally.
+This leads to a lot of store updates and a lot of data made globally that in reality is only being accessed locally.
 And why?
 Just because "we want to have redux advantages, we want to use reducers and actions".

-Good news is that you can do that while using the components local state.
-I [wrote a blog post about it](https://alexandrempsantos.com/reducing-the-local-state/)
+Good news is that you can do that while using the components' local state.
+I [wrote a blog post about it](https://alexandrempsantos.com/reducing-the-local-state/), give it a read, I promise it will be useful!

 ## Conclusion

-Those were the mistakes I made, and I've seen doing while writing applications.
-There are more but these were the ones I think are most impactful and the ones that can end up causing problems in maintaining an application.
+Those were the mistakes I made and I've seen doing while writing applications.
+There are definitely more but these were the ones I think are most impactful and the ones that can end up causing problems in maintaining an application.

 Below is a TLDR of them, if you just skimming through this post or if you wanna take short notes.

 ❌ Create needless abstractions